kingluo/myresume/README.md

 https://github.com/kingluo/lua-resty-ffi

-lua-resty-ffi provides an efficient and generic API to do hybrid programming in openresty with mainstream languages (Go, Python, Java, Rust, etc.).
+lua-resty-ffi provides an efficient and generic API to do hybrid programming in openresty/envoy with mainstream languages (Go, Python, Java, Rust, etc.).

 **Features:**